The association the Mont-Saint-Michel Trail

 His achievements

-Ten routes corresponding to 3,600 km of paths have already been signposted, linking different regions of France and Europe.
+Ten itineraries corresponding to 4,000 km of signposted routes, linking different regions of France and Europe.

 In England

-With the Pilgrims' Trail (47 km) from Winchester Cathedral to Portsmouth harbour to join the Normandy trails from Cherbourg or Ouistreham.
+With the Pilgrims' Trail (47 km) from Winchester Cathedral to Portsmouth harbour to join the Normandy routes from Cherbourg or Ouistreham

 The Cherbourg Way